Kil, Värmland

-Kil ([ˈɕiːl]) is a locality and the seat of Kil Municipality in Värmland County, Sweden with 7,842 inhabitants in 2010.
+Kil ([ˈɕiːl]) is a locality and the seat of Kil Municipality in Värmland County, Sweden, with 7,842 inhabitants in 2010.

 It is a railway junction which unites railways from five directions, all but one having passenger services.
-Swedish world elite high jumper Stefan Holm competes for the Kil AIK athletics club.
+Swedish world elite high jumper Stefan Holm competed for the Kil AIK athletics club.
 Per Åslund who plays for the Färjestad BK is from Kil.